obonaventure/cnp3/book/transport/tcp.rst

 :rfc:`793` defines the Maximum Segment Size (MSS) TCP option that must be understood by all TCP implementations.
 This option (type 2) has a length of 4 bytes and contains a 16 bits word that indicates the MSS supported by the sender of the `SYN` segment.
 The MSS option can only be used in TCP segments having the `SYN` flag set.

 :rfc:`793` also defines two special options that must be supported by all TCP implementations.
 The first option is `End of option`.
 It is encoded as a single byte having value `0x00` and can be used to ensure that the TCP header extension ends on a 32 bits boundary.
-The `No-Operation` option, encoded as a single byte having value `0x01`, can be used when the TCP header extension contains several TCP options that should be aligned on 32 bits boundaries.
+The `No-Operation` option, encoded as a single byte having value `0x01`, can be used when the TCP header extension contains several TCP options that should be aligned on 32 bit boundaries.
 All other options [#ftcpoptions]_ are encoded by using the TLV format.

 .. note:: The robustness principle